 Orientation sessions will be held at Hammond-Henry Hospital.

 A junior volunteer’s main duty is to assist in departments with tasks such as: delivering water, juice and mail.
-Other assistance is requested by departments, such as help with preparing mailings or patient materials, filing, information desk and etc. Junior volunteers who are in the 10th grade or older may be trained as couriers making interoffice deliveries.
+Other assistance is requested by departments, such as help with preparing mailings or patient materials, filing, information desk and etc. Older teens may be trained as couriers making interoffice deliveries.